pkdone/mongo-multi-svr-generator/README.md

 ## Pre-Requisites

-*  Tested on Linux only (Ubuntu 14.04 x86-64 - other Linuxes should be fine).
+*  Tested on Linux only (Ubuntu 14.04 & 16.04 x86-64 - other Linux variants should be fine).
 Mac OS X hosts may be ok too, but haven't tested.
-*  Requires recent version on MongoDB (eg. 3.2.x) already installed on the local machine - earlier versions not supported due to the use of the newer feature "Config Server Replica Set".
+*  Requires recent version on MongoDB (eg. 3.2.x or 3.4.x) already installed on the local machine - versions earlier than 3.2 are not supported due to the project's use of the newer feature "Config Server Replica Set".

 ## Usage Steps